aroma1994/polybar-knight-game/README.md

 A [Polybar](https://github.com/jaagr/polybar) .sh-script game.

 A simple and slow background .sh-game.
 You have 5 lives.
 You live in the world full of darkness where from time to time dragons are resurge.
-When you meet dragon press on it to kill it.
+When you meet a dragon press on it to kill it.
 If there're 10/10 dragons you lose one of your lives.

 ![polybar-knight-game](screenshots/polybar-knight-game.png)